weemo/Android-SDK/Helper/README.md

 FindBugs™ is a program to find bugs in Java programs.
 It looks for instances of "bug patterns" --- code instances that are likely to be errors.

 While the SDK uses FindBugs, you don't have to install FindBugs to use th SDK.
-However, you have to install FondBugs to compile and use the Helper.
+However, you have to install FindBugs to compile and use the Helper.

 If you don't have Findbugs on your Eclipse, please download-it and intall-it.